Publication Ethics and Editorial policies

-Plagiarism: plagiarism constitutes the inappropriate use of the others intellectual property.
+Plagiarism: plagiarism constitutes the inappropriate use of other intellectual property.
 The duplication of the content (sentences/paragraphs) from already published or someone else’s work, even though cited in the bibliography section.

 Plagiarism is not limited to text content but also includes duplication of the images and contents in the tables.

 At the instance of plagiarism COPE guidelines for plagiarism will be followed